mahmoudaboeleineen/ToDoList/README.md

 # To-Do-List APP

-To Do List App allow you to make your own to do list taks, you can add, upadate your tasks, swipe left will delete tasks, it's allow you give periority to eavh task"High, Mdeium, Low".
+To Do List App allow you to make your own to do list taks, you can add, upadate your tasks, swipe left will delete tasks, it's allow you give periority to each task"High, Mdeium, Low".

 ## Features and libraries<br/>
    - Android Architecture Components(Room, LiveData, ViewModel, DataBinding, LifeCycle).<br/>